Parks in Bend Oregon & Central Oregon

 The centerpiece of Bend’s park system is Drake Park.
 With one-half mile of riverfront property, it is a popular gathering spot for friends and families.
 The reflection of Mount Bachelor off Mirror Pond in this picturesque park is one of the most well known images of Bend.
 Make sure a stroll along the Deschutes River at Drake Park is on your list of to-dos when visiting downtown Bend.

-Most locals would agree that the 51-mile-long urban trail system that connects parks and schools and neighborhoods together in Bend adds tremendously to the quality of life, providing countless running and jogging routes for everyone from moms with strollers to professional athletes.
+Most locals would agree that the 51-mile-long urban trail system that connects parks, schools, and neighborhoods together in Bend adds tremendously to the quality of life, providing countless running and jogging routes for everyone from moms with strollers to professional athletes.